da4all/da4all.github.io/_cards/evaluating-statistical-claims-slide-deck.md

 title: "Evaluating Statistical Claims (slide deck)"

 teaser: >
   This slide deck briefly introduces nine questions to ask when evaluating the validity of a statistical claim.
 It then provides a series of statistical claims for students to evaluate using their existing quantitative thinking skills.
 It ends by asking them to apply this same type of evaluation to a statistical claim from their own project.
+The slide deck with instructor notes could be used as a reading or an activity.

 keywords:
   - "Statistical Thinking"